awsdocs/amazon-pinpoint-developer-guide/doc-source/ml-models-rm-lambda.md

 ## Authorizing Amazon Pinpoint to Invoke the Function<a name="ml-models-rm-lambda-trust-policy-assign"></a>

 After you assign a Lambda function policy to the function, you can add permissions that allow Amazon Pinpoint to invoke the function for a specific project, campaign, or journey\.
 You can do this using the AWS Command Line Interface \(AWS CLI\) and the Lambda [https://docs.aws.amazon.com/cli/latest/reference/lambda/add-permission.html](https://docs.aws.amazon.com/cli/latest/reference/lambda/add-permission.html) command\.
-The following example shows how to do this for a specific project:
+The following example shows how to do this for a specific project \(*projectId*\):

 ```
 $ aws lambda add-permission \